-- Units subject to the High/Low HOME rents may also be used to meet the requirement for Restricted Units - The NHTF-Assisted Units may not be used to meet the requirements for either the Restricted or Assisted Units. - Assisted Units must be evenly distributed among unit sizes.
-OHFA reserves the right to require applicants to evenly distribute the Assisted Units among new construction and rehabbed units as well. - Some costs are not deemed to be eligible in calculating the number of Assisted Units.
-While these costs may be part of the development budget they will be removed from the total budget solely for the purpose of calculating the number of assisted units.
-These costs include, but are not limited to: - Costs associated with community space that is separated from living areas - o Land/Broker Fees - Off Site Development - Costs associated with retail or commercial space - Hard construction fee items - Furniture, Fixtures & Equipment not considered Real Estate (Office furniture, common space furniture, etc.) - Construction Insurance
+- Units subject to the High/Low HOME rents may also be used to meet the requirement for Restricted Units. - The NHTF-Assisted Units may not be used to meet the requirements for either the Restricted or Assisted Units. - Assisted Units must be evenly distributed among unit sizes.
+OHFA reserves the right to require applicants to distribute the Assisted Units evenly among new construction and rehabbed units as well. - Some costs are not deemed eligible in calculating the number of Assisted Units.
+While these costs may be part of the development budget, they will be removed from the total budget solely for calculating the number of assisted units.
+These costs include, but are not limited to: - Costs associated with community space that is separated from living areas - Land/Broker Fees - Off Site Development - Costs associated with retail or commercial space - o Hard construction fee items - Furniture, Fixtures & Equipment not considered Real Estate (Office furniture, common space furniture, etc.) - Construction Insurance

 - o Construction Interest

 - Impact fees

 - Legal Fees

 - Construction Management Fees

-- o Guarantee Fees
+- Guarantee Fees

 - Developer charged fees

-- o Organizational fees
+- Organizational fees

 - Asset Management fees

 - Soft Cost Contingency

-- o Replacement Reserves
+- Replacement Reserves